35th ANNUAL Aging Well Conference

 Introduce your organization to regional professionals and consumers who are interested in health and wellness.
 Your partnership provides opportunities to engage with individuals working in the field of aging, people considering a career in gerontology, and active retirees.

-Return on investment detailed with sponsorship tiers below.
-For full benefits of sponsorship, please register by Jan 31, 2023.
+Return on investment is detailed with 2026 sponsorship tiers below.
+Limited spots available!

-• Logo links to your website in digital marketing and on Aging Well page
+• Logo links to your website in digital marketing and on Aging Well webpage

 • Full page ad in program